mshanGithub/msbotframework/specs/testing/testing.md

 1. It should be easy and intuitive to create coded unit tests.
 2. It should be possible to write unit tests that don't rely on actual cognitive services calls.
 3. It should be possible to validate the language models for a bot using tests.
-4. Test should take a relative short time to run.
+4. Tests should take a relative short time to run.
 5. Product owners should be able to write functional and language tests without having to write code.
-6. Tests should be "scriptable" and it should be possible to execute them from the command line, the IDE of choice and/or Azure DevOps.
+6. Tests should be "scriptable" and it should be possible to execute them from the command line, the IDE of choice and/or as part of the Continuous Integration/Continuous Delivery pipelines from Azure DevOps pipelines from [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/).
 7. Whenever a test fails, it should be easy to understand the cause of the failure and the test output should be clean of stack traces and tech jargon (although those may still be available on demand).

 # Testing scenarios